saxanws/github/README.md

 ### Search page

 The page that show when we look for a name.
 It show all the repositories that person has.
+In this example we search for **Alex** and this screen down here ⤵️ show information about him.

 ![Screen Shot 2022-09-20 at 8 03 06 AM](https://user-images.githubusercontent.com/17714218/191278972-c142fe41-1754-4705-ae66-acdc98635289.png)